ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** No one can confidently say that he will still be living tomorrow. — Euripides
+> **Citacao:** Do what you feel in your heart to be right - for you'll be criticized anyway. — Eleanor Roosevelt

 fim do arquivo